 Some of you may recall when browsing via mobile in the past, web designs loaded slowly – and poorly.
 This is because data didn’t flow as freely back then, and it cost a lot more.
 Plus, very few web designers embraced the importance of web design for mobile devices, as well as the need for white space.

-Today the considerations for web design is vastly different.
+Today the considerations for web design are vastly different.
 Most of us have large data allowances available to us, and we are collectively spending more time online than ever before.

 As such, good mobile web design should be as minimalist as possible.
 Every element added to a page should be there for a reason, either to aid navigability or to make the site easier to browse.